- Why should I subscribe to Civil Beat?

 What is the difference between registering and subscribing?

 Registering for Civil Beat is the first step towards becoming a subscriber.
 It means that you sign up for an account with us — we know who you are and what content to show you.
 It will also give you a complimentary 15-day free trial which includes full access to www.CivilBeat.com.
 During these 15 days you will also receive our popular Morning Beat email six days a week with our editors’ selection of the day’s headlines.

-First, you’ll need to register with us by clicking “Register Now!” at the top left of our homepage, or by following this link: http://www.civilbeat.com/accounts/register/.
+First, you’ll need to register with us by clicking “Register Now” at the top of our homepage, or by following this link: http://www.civilbeat.com/account/register/.

 Registering will give you a complimentary 15-day trial with full access to www.CivilBeat.com.
 During your free trial, you will receive our popular Morning Beat email six days a week.
 If you decide to go ahead and subscribe, you will not be billed until your 15-day free trial is complete.

-If you register and later wish to subscribe, you can always do so by clicking the "Subscribe" link on the top left of the page while you are logged into www.CivilBeat.com.
+If you register and later wish to subscribe, you can do so here: https://www.civilbeat.com/account/subscribe/.

 Our subscription price is $9.99 per month plus Hawaii GET.
 Your account will be billed on a recurring monthly cycle.
 We also have discounted rates for group subscriptions.
 To find out more, email us at email@example.com with the estimated size of your group and we’ll be happy to assist you!

 I want to subscribe without using PayPal, how can I do that?